Hal9000/elixir_random/README.md

 The `Random` module is based on Erlang's `rand` module.
+(See http://erlang.org/doc/man/rand.html ).
-This in turn is a newer replacement for the deprecated `random`.
+This in turn is a newer replacement for Erlang's deprecated `random`.

 All functionality of `rand` is preserved here.
 The primary differences are: